WarrantyNowVoid/jekyll-wnv/_posts/2013-10-09-for-fucks-sake-twitter-e-pluribus-unum-edition-cb9b8.md

 date: 2013-10-09 15:43:02 -0400
 author: pope
 title: "For Fuck's Sake, Twitter: E Pluribus Unum Edition"
-tagline: "The US Government has been shut down after Congress was unable to reach an agreement on the 2014 federal budget.
+excerpt: "The US Government has been shut down after Congress was unable to reach an agreement on the 2014 federal budget.
 A number of Twitter users, as always, have some very important and insightful things to say about this.
 And I have some less than pleasant things to say about them."
 category: Articles
 tags: ["government","United States","Government Shutdown","Boehner lol","thanks Obama","FFS Twitter"]
 comments: true